Cranial Ultrasound/Head Ultrasound

 In an ultrasound examination, a transducer both sends the sound waves and receives the echoing waves.
 When the transducer is pressed against the skin, it directs small pulses of inaudible, high-frequency sound waves into the body.
 As the sound waves bounce off internal organs, fluids and tissues, the sensitive microphone in the transducer records tiny changes in the sound's pitch and direction.
 These signature waves are instantly measured and displayed by a computer, which in turn creates a real-time picture on the monitor.
 One or more frames of the moving pictures are typically captured as still images.
 Small loops of the moving “real time” images may also be saved.

 Doppler ultrasound, a special application of ultrasound, measures the direction and speed of blood cells as they move through vessels.
 The movement of blood cells causes a change in pitch of the reflected sound waves (called the Doppler effect).
 A computer collects and processes the sounds and creates graphs or color pictures that represent the flow of blood through the blood vessels.

 How is the procedure performed?

-A head ultrasound is performed in the neonatal intensive care unit (NICU) at the baby's bedside.
-The baby is positioned lying face-up.
+A head ultrasound is performed in the neonatal intensive care unit (NICU) at the infant's bedside.
+The infant is positioned lying face-up.
 A clear, water-based gel is applied to the transducer to help the transducer make secure contact with the body and eliminate air pockets that can block the sound waves from passing into the body.
-The sonographer (ultrasound technologist) or radiologist then gently presses the transducer against the fontanelle (soft spot of the baby's head, which has no bone to block the passage of the sound waves).
+The sonographer (ultrasound technologist) or radiologist then gently presses the transducer against the fontanelle (soft spot of the infant's head, which has no bone to block the passage of the sound waves).